 - The Mongol Conquests from 1206 to 1368.
 This war resulted in not only the significant expansion of the Mongol Empire but also the loss of 60 million lives.

 - World War II from 1938 to 1945.
 WWII touched every corner of the Earth.
-That is why it is number one on this list of 10 largest wars.
+That is why it is highest on this list of 10 largest wars.
 Every continent and ocean were involved in some way or another resulting in the staggering death total of 72,468,900 lives lost.

 – Karyn Adams